What Are Incoterms? International Commercial Terms Meanings and Usages

 • Import duties and taxes - Buyer

-Another incoterm that’s only applicable to sea/waterway waring goods, CIF incoterms require the same commitment from the seller as a CFR incoterm would, with the added stipulation that the party selling the freight pay its insurance costs.
+Also applicable only to sea/waterway faring goods, "Cost, Insurance, and Freight" incoterms require the same commitment from the seller as a CFR incoterm would, with the added stipulation that the seller pay insurance costs.
 As such, the breakdown of charges for the CIF incoterm is:

 • Freight packaging – Seller